mcmx73/qmk_firmware_mod/readme.md

-# QMK Mmod based om QMK Firmware for SC Bridge75 board
+# QMK Mod based om QMK Firmware for SC Bridge75 board

 this firmware modifaied for only Bridge75 board, based on shoertut studio QMQ version Basic changes: